Comparison · 8 min read

 What's the main difference between ChannelOS and ScreenCloud?

 ScreenCloud is an enterprise signage platform built around 80+ app integrations, dashboards and role-based control, with content designed manually in its Canvas tool.
 ChannelOS is AI-first and schedule-first: you describe a screen and AI drafts the whole multi-slide show, then edit once and it airs everywhere.
-ChannelOS also runs in the TV's own browser with no player app to install.
+ChannelOS also runs in the TV's own browser.

 Does ChannelOS need a media player or device like ScreenCloud?

-No. ChannelOS runs as a web page in the TV's own browser — Android TV, Google TV, webOS, Fire TV, or a browser-on-a-stick — with no app to sideload and no per-device license.
+No. ChannelOS runs as a web page in the TV's own browser — Android TV, Google TV, webOS, Fire TV, or a browser-on-a-stick — with no per-device license.
 ScreenCloud's recommended path is an installed player app per platform, and it also sells its own PIXI (~$65) and SCOS (~$199) hardware, though you can reuse a compatible device you own.

 Is ChannelOS cheaper than ScreenCloud?